-Assessment criteria Condition Category (Tick ✓) Reference document(s) Remarks Threats not systematically documented or assessed.
+Assessment criteria Condition Category (Tick ✔) Reference document(s) Remarks Threats not systematically documented or assessed.
 Poor Threats generally identified but not systematically assessed.
 Fair Most threats systematically identified and assessed.
 Good All threats systematically identified and assessed.
 Very good

-[†]This assessment should be based on number, nature and extent of threats
+\This assessment should be based on number, nature and extent of threats

-1.3 Is the 'Core Area' of TR free from human and biotic interference?
+1.3 Is the 'Core Area' of TR free from human and biotic interference+?

-Assessment criteria + Condition Category (Tick ✓) Reference document(s) Remarks The 'Core Area' has extensive human and biotic interference.
-Poor The 'Core Area' has some human and biotic interference.
+Assessment criteria Condition Category (Tick ✔) Reference document(s) Remarks The 'Core Area' has extensive human and biotic interference.
+Poor The ' Core Area ' has some human and biotic interference.
 Fair The 'Core Area' has little human and biotic interference.
 Good The 'Core Area' has no human and biotic interference.
 Very good

-^{}This assessment should be based on existence and the efforts made by TR management to address issues related to human settlements/ villages inside the core area; livestock grazing, cultivation, encroachments etc, resource extraction/ livelihood dependence of local communities and should reflect the overall interference due to all the above factors.
-The issue of 'Unified Control' of the 'Core' and 'Buffer' zones-by under the Field Director would also be taken into account.
+\This assessment should be based on existence and the efforts made by TR management to address issues related to human settlements/ villages inside the core area; livestock grazing, cultivation, encroachments etc, resource extraction/ livelihood dependence of local communities and should reflect the overall interference due to all the above factors.

-1.4 Has the TR complied with the four Statutory[†] Requirements (SR) along with Tripartite MoU and three Standard Operation Procedures (SOP)?
+1.4 Has the TR complied with the four Statutory+ Requirements (SR) along with Tripartite MoU and all (seven) Standard Operation Procedures (SOP)?

 Assessment criteria

-Condition Category (Tick ✓) Reference document(s) Remarks
+Condition Category (Tick ✔) Reference document(s) Remarks

 None of the four SR, no compliance of Poor

-Tripartite MoU and three SOPs met
+Tripartite MoU and seven SOPs met

 Two of the four SR, 50% conditions of the Fair

 Tripartite MoU and SOPs complied

 Three of the four SR, 75% conditions of the Good

 Tri-partite MoU and SOPs complied

 All four SR, 100% conditions of the Tripartite Very good

 MoU and SOPs complied

-^{}Statutory requirements are (1) Legal delineation and notification of Core and Buffer Areas; (2) Establishment of Tiger Conservation Foundation; (3) Development of a Tiger Conservation Plan; and (4) Constitution of a State-level Steering Committee under the Chairmanship of the Chief Minister.
+\Statutory requirements are (1) Legal delineation and notification of Core and Buffer Areas; (2) Establishment of Tiger Conservation Foundation; (3) Development of a Tiger Conservation Plan; and (4) Constitution of a State-level Steering Committee under the Chairmanship of the Chief Minister.
 TA refers agreement between Field Director, State Government and NTCA.
-The 3 SOPs are on (i) Straying of Tiger in human dominated landscape, (ii) Tiger Mortality and (iii) Disposal of Carcasses
+The 7 SOPs are on (i) Straying of Tiger in human dominated landscape, (ii) Tiger Mortality and (iii) Disposal of Carcasses, (iv) Dealing with orphaned/abandoned tiger cubs and old injured/tigers, (v) Active Management towards rehabilitation of tigers from source areas at the landscape level, (vi) Dealing with tiger depredation on livestock and (vii) Interstate Coordination for Interstate TR.
+Interstate SOP (SOP No. vii) may not applicable to all tiger reserves and the team needs to assess accordingly.